UPDATED: 8th August 2013

 The front cover can be folded flat against the rear of the iPad, but this obviously covers the camera (we're not sure why the camera cutout is so large).
 We also found that the magnets put our iPad to sleep in this position if the cover moves slightly.
 This only happened a couple of times, though.

 Our only other gripe is that the case had a strong chemical smell (possibly the glue), which remained even two weeks after testing.
-We hope final production samples won't suffer from this when they arrive in June.
+It did disappear after a month or so, however.

 Buy from: www.amazon.co.uk